node-js-libs/node.io/docs/README.md

 - `validate.js` - filters a list with a variety of validation methods
 - `resolve.js` - more robust version of the example above
 - `word_count.js` - uses map reduce to count the occurrences of each word in a file
-- `reddit.js` - web scraping example - pulls the front page stories and scores from [reddit](http://reddit.com/]
+- `reddit.js` - web scraping example - pulls the front page stories and scores from [reddit](http://reddit.com/)
 - `google_rank.js` - returns a domain's rank for a given keyword
-- `google_pagerank.js` - find the pagerank of a URL
+- `google_pagerank.js` - find the Google pagerank of a URL
-- `google_spell.js` - outputs the result of google suggest
+- `google_spell.js` - outputs the result of Google Suggest
-- `coffee.js` - rescursively compile all .coffee files in a directory
+- `coffee.js` - compile all .coffee files in a directory and its subdirectories

 See each file for usage details.